mohaseeb/wisture/README.md

-This repository contains the source code relateds to the reserach work reported by the paper: M.Haseeb and R.Parasuraman, "Wisture: Touch-less Hand Gesture Classification in Unmodified Smartphones Using Wi-Fi Signals", IEEE Sensors Journal (2018), DOI: 10.1109/JSEN.2018.2876448.
+This repository contains the source code relateds to the reserach work reported by the paper: M.Haseeb and R.Parasuraman, "Wisture: Touch-less Hand Gesture Classification in Unmodified Smartphones Using Wi-Fi Signals", IEEE Sensors Journal 19(1), 257-267, IEEE, 2018, DOI: 10.1109/JSEN.2018.2876448.
 Also available as a preprint in ArXiv: https://arxiv.org/abs/1707.08569

 # Wisture Solution
 Wisture is a machine learning (LSTM-RNN) and custom signal processing based solution for recognizing over-the-air hand gestures (such as swipe, push, pull, etc.) using Wi-Fi Received Signal Strength on unmodified smartphones (without requiring changes to existing hardware and software/OS of the phone).
 A demonstration video is available at https://www.youtube.com/watch?v=5v4KpAFvxpU&feature=youtu.be